db0/godot-card-game-framework/README.md

 		* A CollisionShape2D node called "CollisionShape2D" which has the same size as the hand area (to allow mouse detection)
 		* A control node (called "Control") to provide rect_size

 2. Extend your hand script (attached to your Area2D root node) from the Hand class

    `extends Hand`

 2. Connect your card-draw signal to the Hand node and make it call the `draw_card()` (see the Deck.tcsn node for a sample of such a signal)

+### Board Class

+The below instructions will set up your game to use the `Board` class as a framework for you main play area (i.e. the play "board").

+1. If you're not using the provided Board.tcsn, then all you need to do is add a Node2D in the root of your game.

+2. Extend your board script from the Board class

+   `extends Board`

 ### Unit Testing